Main Menu (Mobile)- Block

 - Vivarium

-Decision-making during navigation requires processing and integrating multi-sensory information in the context of past experience, internal state and ongoing behavior.
-Our lab studies such neural dynamics in the fruit fly, Drosophila melanogaster, a genetic model organism that has a small brain but is capable of complex behavior.
+Flexible navigation requires processing and integrating multi-sensory and motor information in the context of past experience, internal state and ongoing behavior.
+Our lab studies the underlying neural dynamics in the fruit fly, Drosophila melanogaster, a genetic model organism that has a small brain but is capable of complex behavior.
+We are additionally beginning to explore similar questions in different species of the transparent micro glassfish, Danionella.

 Our lab is interested in establishing causal links between the dynamics of neural circuits and the behavioral decisions that an animal continuously makes as it navigates a multi-sensory world.
 We aim to uncover how the relevant neural representations and dynamics arise and what specific role they play in shaping adaptive behavior.